EXPLAINER: What's a 'wealth tax' and how would it work?

 Essentially, billionaires earn the bulk of their money off their wealth.
 This might be from the stock market.
 It could include, once sold, beachfront mansions or the ownership of rare art and antiquities.
 A triceratops skeleton.

 This new tax would apply solely to people with at least $1 billion in assets or $100 million in income for three straight years.
-These standards mean that just 700 taxpayers would face the additional tax on increases to their wealth, according to a description obtained by The Associated Press of the proposal of Senate Finance Committee Chairman Ron Wyden of Oregon.
+These standards mean that just 700 taxpayers would face the additional tax on increases to their wealth, according to a description obtained by The Associated Press of the proposal of by the chairman of the Senate Finance Committee, Sen. Ron Wyden, D-Ore.

 On tradeable items such as stocks, billionaires would still pay a tax even if they held on to the asset.
 They would be taxed on any increases in value and take deductions on losses.
-Under current law, those assets get taxed only when they’re sold.
+Under current law, those assets get taxed only when they are sold.

 HOW MUCH MONEY WOULD IT RAISE?

-House Speaker Nancy Pelosi estimated Sunday on CNN that the tax would raise $200 billion to $250 billion.
+House Speaker Nancy Pelosi, D-Calif., estimated on CNN Sunday that the tax would raise $200 billion to $250 billion.
 This is a meaningful sum, but it’s well shy of the nearly $2 trillion in proposed additional spending over 10 years being negotiated right now.
 This means that additional levies such as the global minimum tax and increased enforcement dollars for the IRS would still be needed to help close the gap.

 And the forecasts for revenue from the wealth tax are highly debatable.